Grief Following The Loss Of A Cat: Reflecting On The Passage Of Time

 In a few years, more time will have passed since he was alive than I had with him.
 It will be strange and bizarre.
 I may not notice it the day it happens, but I know it will feel odd.
 Right now, still in the more acute phase of grief, the passage of time feels particularly weird.
 It feels both like he hasn’t been gone that long and it feels like so much time has passed.

 However you experience time after losing your cat, it’s not wrong.
-Just know that it may feel off for a while.
-Things will normalize eventually or they’ll at least become a new normal.
+It may feel off for a while.
+Things will normalize eventually to a new normal.
 Will you always miss your time with your cat?
 Absolutely.
 I don’t see myself ever really not missing Zoloft.
 Our love for our cats is forever even if they are not by our side anymore and that’s something that time, no matter how weirdly it flows, can’t take away.

 Need help with your cat’s behavior?